U.S.-China trade talks optimism lifts shares, oil gains

 "It's really going to be all about the minutes and Powell at Jackson Hole on Friday," said Thomas Simons, a money market economist at Jefferies in New York.

-The dollar index <.DXY>, which tracks the greenback against a basket of currencies, fell 0.29 percent.
+The dollar index, which tracks the greenback against a basket of currencies, fell 0.29 percent.

 Oil futures rose after weeks of declines as investors grew more concerned about an expected fall in supply from Iran.